benzookapi/shopify-gcp-demo/README.md

 # 🧪 Shopoify GCP Vertex AI Demo App

-This app is a modified version of [Shopify CLI generated Remix App](https://shopify.dev/docs/apps/build/scaffold-app) described below to add a new page for importing the store order data to GCP BigQuery and Vertex AI pineline training with a single one button clickig, no need for manual operation!
+This app is a modified version of [Shopify CLI generated Remix App](https://shopify.dev/docs/apps/build/scaffold-app) to add a new page for **importing the store order data to GCP BigQuery and Vertex AI pineline training with a single one button clickig, no need for manual operation!**

 For more details and how to run, check [README.GCP.md](./README.GCP.md).